aryanwise/Productivity-Timer/README.md

 3. Click the timer to set a custom duration (HH:MM:SS format).
 4. Click "Stop" to pause, "Reset" for default (50:00), or "Clear" to remove tasks.
 5. Click tasks to toggle completion status.
+6. At 10 seconds, the timer blinks; at `00:00`, it blinks intensely and plays an alarm for 5 seconds before resetting.

 ## Files

 - `index.html`: Main structure.
 - `static/css/style.css`: Styling with greyish dark theme.
 - `static/js/script.js`: Functionality and logic.
+- `static/alarm.mp3`: Soothing alarm sound played at `00:00`.

 ## Note